 Whoever for himself or for third persons, in exchange for any sexual act with a minor, provides or promises to this or a third person an economic or any other benefit, regardless of the achievement of the purpose, shall be punished with imprisonment of five to eight years, without prejudice to the penalties that may apply for the commission of other crimes.

 Article 193 Bis.
 Remuneration for the promotion, facilitation or favor of prostitution.

 Who for himself or for third person, in exchange for any sexual act with a person of legal age, Gives or promises to a third party an economic or other benefit, regardless of whether it achieves its purpose, shall be punished by imprisonment of three to five years.

-It shall be repressed with imprisonment of two to ten years, who reduces a person to slavery or to another analogous condition and to those who maintain it in her.
+It shall be repressed with imprisonment of two to ten years, who reduces a person to servitude or to another analogous condition and to those who maintain it in her.